public-key-cryptography/public-key-editor/README.md

 	of b[] and solving for m[i] == (v - the subset of b[] (mod q)) / [q/2].
 Even if the subset sum problem has a many-to-one mapping, any solution to the subset sum problem will break the cipher.
-A cryptana- lyst may also be able to break the static public key because the equations are linear and the modulus is public unlike the knapsack cipher which is also linear but uses a private modulus.
+A cryptana- lyst may also be able to break the static public key because the equations are linear and the modulus is public.

-	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + e[] (mod n), b = c[] m[] + e, where c[] is the recipient's static public key and b is the sender's one-time public key is unbreakable because the modulus is secret and both the static key and the one-time public key include small random errors.
+	The knapsack cipher c[] = a[] s + e[] (mod n) is more secure than the LWE cipher because it it also includes small errors but it uses a private modulus.
+The problem is that the cipher has to use matri- ces or hypercomplex numbers instead of integers or else the one-time public key b = c[] m[] can be broken.
-	The only problem is that the key size has to be on the order of 10^5 just like the factorization ci- pher or else the cipher is not secure because there are polynomial-time algorithms for solving these problems.
-The Merkle-Hellman / knapsack cipher may be included in future versions of the software.